 For the best results, it's always best to decide to make black and white images from the beginning.
 It will guide all of the creative choices you then make from the beginning to the end of your project.
 Here are few great tips for beginners starting out in Black and White Photography.

 If there are no rules for still life compositions, post-production is no place to start imposing them.
 Your editing routine is entirely up to you.
 Many photography purists do as little as possible, while others reform the entire composition digitally.
 To the end that still lifes are works of fine art more akin to paintings than to photography, this technique makes perfect sense.
 Not only will it help you choose your best body of work, by displaying, selecting and organizing your photos based on their date, location, categories, etc, but some of the software featured in this article, also allows you to share photos directly on social media.

 The internet is brimming with still life photography ideas.
 Just peruse any photography site or publication, and you'll see everything from black and white still lifes to futuristic digital creations.
 For creative artists, the classroom bowl of fruit still life photography is just the first stepping stone.

 Whatever the stage of your career, your portfolio website will always be the center of all your marketing strategies to grow your creative business.
 It is a great way to build your presence in the market.
 With clients continually looking for creatives who provide specific services, having a presence online will bring you to the forefront and help more customers discover you.

-Here is our Complete Guide on How to Build Your Portfolio Website.
+If you are wondering how to make a portfolio then do checkout Pixpa.
 Pixpa is a website builder platform that is trusted by creative pros around the world.
 Pixpa offers an easy yet powerful drag-and-drop website builder and includes Client galleries, eCommerce, and blogging tools to enable you to manage your complete online presence through one seamless platform.
 Explore all features that make Pixpa the perfect choice for photographers and other creative professionals.